clowrey/ESPhome-JC3248W535EN/README.md

 ### Use the guition-320x480-jc3248w535-native-qspi_dbi.yaml file ;)
+as of 10/18/2024 you need the DEV version of ESPhome to compile it.

 ## -The below code is now only used for the touch driver - the display is now supported natively -